Xhynk/redbrick-digital-core/readme.txt

 * Unlocked more options in the Shortcode and Widget

 == Upgrade Notice ==

+= 0.8.2 =
+We're finally live in the repo!
+Please use the repository version of the plugin instead of local.

 = 0.8.1 =
 If you have a manually installed version, please delete it manually and restore from the repository.